TimoKats/fibooks/README.md

-# fibooks
+### fibooks
 ---
 fibooks is a python library for financial statement analysis.
-This library supports the 4 main financial statements (balance sheet, income statement, statement of cashflows and statement of equity) along with a set of formulas and ratios.
+This library supports the 4 main financial statements (balance sheet, income statement, statement of cashflows and statement of equity) and offers a set of formulas and ratios.
 ### Getting Started
 ---
 ``` python